undercover-el/undercover.el/README.md

   `undercover.el` will try to merge new report with existing one.

-- Set `send-report` option to `nil` if you don't want to send coverage report:
+- Set the `send-report` option to `nil` to disable uploading the coverage report to an online service:

   ```lisp
   (undercover "*.el" (:report-file "/tmp/local-report.json") (:send-report nil))